plone/documentation/docs/glossary.md

     A command-line utility that creates projects from cookiecutters (project templates), for example, creating a Python package project from a Python package project template.
     [See Cookiecutter's documentation](https://cookiecutter.readthedocs.io/en/stable/).

+cookiecutter-plone-starter
+    [cookiecutter-plone-starter](https://github.com/collective/cookiecutter-plone-starter/) is a framework for jumpstarting Plone 6 projects quickly.

 cookiecutter-zope-instance
     [cookiecutter-zope-instance](https://github.com/plone/cookiecutter-zope-instance) is a cookiecutter template to create a full and complex configuration of a Zope WSGI instance.